Human Resources and Faculty Relations

 SEAP provides confidential, no-cost counseling services for a broad range of personal and work-related problems.
 Contact SEAP as soon as you feel a problem is getting too difficult to handle alone, you will be able to speak to a SEAP intake counselor—a skilled professional with a clinical master’s degree and at least four years clinical experience.
 The SEAP intake counselor will ask you a few questions to help you find the right resource to address your issues and concerns.
-Unlimited telephone consultations and up to three (3) counseling sessions are provided at no charge.
+Unlimited telephone consultations and up to four (4) counseling sessions are provided at no charge.
 The SEAP Hotlines listed above are available 24 hours per day, 7 days per week.

 The SEAP can help you deal with any of the following concerns or other problems that may be troubling you or a family member:

 The SEAP Privacy Notice Memorandum and the SSHE Notice of Privacy Practices are available at the PASSHE SEAP Website.